-- 9. Audit Applicants who have never applied to the CDBG Program must provide a copy of their most recent annual financial report/audit and a copy of their most recent single audit, if one was required, with their application.
-One copy of each is adequate. - 10.
+- 9. Audit Applicants who have never submitted an application to the CDBG Program must provide a copy of their most recent annual financial report/audit and a copy of their most recent single audit, if one was required, with their application.
+One copy of each is sufficient. - 10.
 Mission and Bylaws Subrecipients included in an application must demonstrate that their organization primarily serves persons who are of low and moderate income and/or a specific population that is eligible for CDBG assistance.
 This should be clearly written in their mission statement and bylaws which should be submitted with the application. - 11.
 Limited English Proficiency Applicants are to demonstrate that they complied with their Limited English Proficiency Plan if they are an existing grantee or, if new applicant, they researched the available data to determine if any of their outreach efforts required information to be translated into other languages or if other outreach efforts were required. - 12.
 Policy for New Funds for Previously Assisted Projects Over the years, DHCD funding through the Division of Neighborhood Revitalization has assisted with the construction and renovation of many building projects throughout the state.
-We have always encouraged the use of high-quality materials and workmanship.
+We have always encouraged the use of high quality materials and workmanship.
 While not mandated, we expected buildings to be maintained to ensure longevity.
 To that end, as costs increase and funds are limited, we reserve the right to not provide additional funds from the CDBG Program or the State Revitalization Programs (Community Legacy, Strategic Demolition, CORE, Baltimore Regional Neighborhoods Initiative) for previously assisted building projects.
-In the event this request is funded, maintenance agreements would be required as well as the establishment of maintenance funding accounts.
 This policy does not apply to the construction of additions or phases previously not funded. - 13.
 Clearinghouse Submission Applicants must comply with the Maryland Intergovernmental Review and Coordination Process (COMAR 14.24.04).
 Simultaneous with the submission of any application for CDBG funding, applicants must submit an electronic copy of a project profile to the Maryland State Clearinghouse.
-The profile must include a cover form; a summary briefly explaining the nature, purpose, scope and justification for the project; a map of the project location and geographic area to be served; a budget identifying all sources and uses of funds; and staffing for the project.
+The profile must include a cover form; a summary briefly explaining the nature, purpose, scopescope, and justification for the project; a map of the project location and geographic area to be served; a budget identifying all sources and uses of funds; and staffing for the project.
 Please note that the submission to the Clearinghouse must be submitted by the government applicant, not the subrecipient or business.
 Comments from this review will be forwarded to the CDBG program.